Insights

 Hyperparameter optimization can lift ML model accuracy by 2 to 10%.
 Learn which models benefit most, which tuning techniques to use, and when the compute cost isn't justified.

 Hyperparameters are the architectural constraints that dictate how a model learns.
 Tuning them is a strategic lever to increase predictive accuracy by 2 to 10%.
-However, because HPO consumes significant GPU compute and engineering bandwidth, brute-force tuning is a structural error.
-This expanded blueprint provides a strategic framework for evaluating hyperparameter tuning as an economic trade-off, detailing search methodologies, multi-objective optimisation, and infrastructure governance.
+However, because HPO consumes major GPU compute and engineering bandwidth, brute-force tuning is a structural error.
+This expanded blueprint provides a strategic framework for evaluating hyperparameter tuning as an economic trade-off, detailing search methodologies, multi-objective optimization, and infrastructure governance.

 Diagnosing the problem of parameters versus hyperparameters